-- Students are entitled to re-sit failed assessment items for any module that is awarded a fail grade, unless the failure was due to non-attendance. - Reassessment items that are passed are marked as pass - If a student is unsuccessful in the reassessment, they have the right to retake the module. - Reassessment takes place during the following semester if recommended at the Exam Board of February and during the summer reassessment period at the end of the academic year, if recommended at the Exam Board of July. - In the case of teaching practice module LLQT1901, trainees who obtain a grade of 'Inadequate' at the end of the module will have the opportunity to be reassessed over a further 6 month period. - In the case of teaching modules LLQT2901 and LLQT2902, trainees who obtain a grade of 'Requires Improvement' or 'Inadequate' at the end of the module will have the opportunity to be reassessed over a further six month period. - There is only one re-assessment permitted for any teaching practice module.
+- Students are entitled to re-sit failed assessment items for any module that is awarded a fail grade. - Reassessment items that are passed are capped at a pass. - If a student is unsuccessful in the reassessment, they have the right to retake the module; the module grade for a re-taken module is capped at a pass. - Reassessment takes place during the following semester if recommended at the Exam Board of February and during the summer reassessment period at the end of the academic year, if recommended at the Exam Board of July. - In the case of teaching practice module LLQT1901, trainees who obtain a grade of 'Inadequate' at the end of the module will have the opportunity to be reassessed over a further 6 month period. - In the case of teaching modules LLQT2901 and LLQT2902, trainees who obtain a grade of 'Requires Improvement' or 'Inadequate' at the end of the module will have the opportunity to be reassessed over a further six month period. - There is only one re-assessment permitted for any teaching practice module.